edbennett/matlab-hpc-2021-05-24/_episodes/08-spmd.md

 {: .language-matlab}

-## distributed vs codistributed arrays
+## distributed vs co-distributed arrays
 So far we have seen the use of the **codistributed** function for creating distributed arrays in MATLAB PCT.
 MATLAB offers another function **distributed** which works in a similar fashion but with a slight difference.